warne2tj/IdleHeroesPVPSimulator/README.md

 ### To Do List
   * Implement new heroes as they release
-  * refactor and simplify targeting to take parameter for number of targets
   * refactor and simplify damage type, damage sources, buff types, debuff types
   * implement enhanced artifacts
   * improve look of hero stat sheet, buff, and debuff descriptions